 Most drug reactions disappear when the responsible drug is stopped.

-Standard itching treatments, such as antihistamines and corticosteroids, are used as needed.
+Standard itching treatments, such as antihistamines by mouth and corticosteroid creams, are used as needed.

-Severe allergic eruptions, particularly those accompanied by serious symptoms such as wheezing or difficulty breathing, are treated with epinephrine (given by injection), usually an antihistamine, and a corticosteroid.
+Severe allergic skin reactions, particularly those (called anaphylaxis) accompanied by serious symptoms such as wheezing or difficulty breathing, are treated with epinephrine (given by injection), usually an antihistamine, and a corticosteroid.